adubey7296/CreditCard_fraud_detection/README.md

 ##### When your card is lost or stolen, an unauthorized charge can happen; in other words, the person who finds it uses it for a purchase.
 Criminals can also forge your name and use the card or order some goods through a mobile phone or computer.
 Also, there is the problem of using a counterfeit credit card – a fake card that has the real account information that was stolen from holders.
 That is especially dangerous because the victims have their real cards, but do not know that someone has copied their card.
 Such fraudulent cards look quite legitimate and have the logos and encoded magnetic strips of the original one.
 Fraudulent credit cards are usually destroyed by the criminals after several successful payments, just before a victim realizes the problem and reports it.

+#### Algorithms Used:
+  ##### Support vector machine is a method used in pattern recognition and classification.
+It is a classifier to predict or classify patterns into two categories; fraudulent or non fraudulent.
+  ##### Logistic regression is a type of probabilistic statistical classification model and uses logistic curve for fraud detection

+  ### It is very important to train the Fraud Detection model continuously whenever new data arrives, so new fraud schemas/patterns can be learned and fraudulent data detected as early as possible.